Kawanami-git/SCHOLAR_RISC-V/README.md

 For LOAD instructions:<br>
 It asserts the memory read enable (`m_rden_o`), sends the computed address (`exe_out_i`) through `m_addr_o`, and waits for the memory to acknowledge via `m_hit_i`.<br>
 Once acknowledged, the data is captured and at the next cycle written to the destination register (while the next instruction is executed).<br>
-To ensure correct data alignment, the address offset `m_addr_offset` is stored in the register `m_addr_offset_q`, allowing the `write-back` stage to properly align the loaded data in the GPRs.
+To ensure correct data alignment, the address offset `m_addr_offset` is stored in the register `m_addr_offset_q`, allowing the `writeback` stage to properly align the loaded data in the GPRs.

 For STORE instructions:<br>
 It asserts `m_wren_o`, drives m_din_o with the value from `op3_i`, and configures the byte write mask (`m_wmask_o`) according to the access size (byte, half-word, word, or doubleword).<br>